dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 We must specify the dimensions of the image in `image_size = 640`.
 This value will then be used in `tfms.A.aug_tfms` that ensures that all images are resized to a `640x640` resolution and normalized in `tfms.A.Normalize()`.

-Some models like `EfficientDet` only works with image size divisible by `128`.
+Some models like `EfficientDet` only work with image size divisible by `128`.
 Other common values you can try are `384`, `512`, `768`, etc.
-But beware using large image size may consume more memory and in some cases halts training.
+But beware using a large image size may consume more memory and in some cases halts training.
 Starting with a small value like `384` is probably a good idea.
 I found `640` works best for this dataset.

 Use `tfms.A.aug_tfms` performs transformations to the image such as varying the lighting, rotation, shifting, flipping, blurring, padding, etc.
-The full list of transforms that and the arguments can be found in the `aug_tfms` [documentation](https://airctic.com/0.12.0/albumentations_tfms/).
+The full list of transforms and the parameters can be found in the `aug_tfms` [documentation](https://airctic.com/0.12.0/albumentations_tfms/).

-In this code snippet we created two distinct transforms namely `train_tfms` and `valid_tfms` that will be used during the training and validation steps respectively.
+In this code snippet, we created two distinct transforms namely `train_tfms` and `valid_tfms` that will be used during the training and validation steps respectively.

 Next, we will apply the `train_tfms` to our `train_records` and `valid_tfms` to `valid_records` with the following snippet.